-Here we give you 7 valuable safety tips on how to enjoy the freeride adventure in a safe way.
+Here we give you 7 valuable safety tips on how to enjoy the free-ride adventure safely.

 1. Know your skills and your limits

-You should always be honest with yourself when deep snow skiing and realistically assess your own skills.
-Off-piste conditions are different than on groomed slopes and it requires significantly more experience and to see and recognize different alpine dangers.
+You should always be honest with yourself when deep snow skiing and realistically assess your skills.
+Off-piste conditions differ from groomed slopes and require significantly more experience and the ability to see and recognise different alpine dangers.

-If you don’t feel quite confident in deep snow skiing yet, you should definitely continue practicing it in the near of ski slopes until you feel safe enough to be able to do and plan a real off-piste or freeride descent far away from the slopes.
+If you don’t feel quite confident in deep snow skiing yet, you should continue practising it near ski slopes until you feel safe enough to do and plan a real off-piste or free-ride descent far away from the slopes.

-Now you can start with planning your first freeride descent in backcountry.
-For the first tour you should choose a easy and not too difficult tour.
+Now you can start with planning your first free-ride descent in the backcountry.
+For the first tour, you should choose an easy and not too difficult tour.

-Our recommendation is to ask for help of experts, like mountain or ski guides.
+Our recommendation is to ask for help from experts, like mountain or ski guides.
 Maybe it is possible to plan the first tour together with a ski guide/ski instructor.
-He or she can draw attention and give detailled information about the actual avalanche situation in the region.
-You also need the actual avalanche situation report and the wheather forecast to plan the freeride descent.
-You also will discuss, which equipment you will need for the tour.
+He or she can draw attention and give detailed information about the actual avalanche situation in the region.
+You also need the actual avalanche situation report and the weather forecast to plan the free-ride descent.
+You will also discuss which equipment you will need for the tour.

 2. Plan the tour/descent in advance

-t is recommended to plan the route thoroughly in advance and to choose the slopes carefully.
+It is recommended to plan the route thoroughly in advance and choose the slopes carefully.
 This will allow you to become somewhat familiar with the terrain and avoid risky slopes or avalanche danger zones.
-However, the route should be realistic and the plans should be adapted to the current conditions.
+However, make the route realistic and adapt the plans to current conditions.

-A detailled planning of the freeride tour is unavoidable and really necessary for a safe trip!
+A detailed planning of the free-ride tour is unavoidable and necessary for a safe trip!

-With the help of an orthographic map, the off-piste or freeride descent must be planned in advance.
-Thorough planning allows you to familiarize yourself with the terrain, you can see the steepness of the individual slopes and the resting points can be set.
-Risky or avalanche-prone sections can be avoided in advance and “bypassed”.
+With the help of an orthographic map, the off-piste or free-ride descent must be planned in advance.
+Thorough planning lets you familiarise yourself with the terrain, see the steepness of individual slopes, and set resting points.
+You can avoid risky or avalanche-prone sections and bypass them.

 Thorough planning also includes realistically estimating the duration of the descents so that you don’t get into mountain distress in the dark or due to the daytime warming of the air in spring, which increases the risk of avalanches.

-3. Obtain information about the avalanche situation, the wheater forecast and other alpine dangers.
+3. Obtain information about the avalanche situation, the weather forecast and other alpine dangers.

 If in doubt, local experts or mountain guides can also be helpful.
 You should pay attention to warnings and reports before going off-piste.
 If conditions are too dangerous, one should adjust one’s plans or even forgo deep snow skiing.

-It is really necessary that you inform yourself about the actual avalanche situaiont, by reading the avalanche situation report and speaking with local experts (like mountain or ski guides) for a correct and conscientious planning and also for the descent in real.
+It is really necessary that you inform yourself about the actual avalanche situation, by reading the avalanche situation report and speaking with local experts (like mountain or ski guides) for correct and conscientious planning and also for the descent in real.

-Mountain or ski guides can inform you about the actual avanlanche situation and other alpine dangers in the region, where you have to watch out.
+Mountain or ski guides can inform you about the actual avalanche situation and other alpine dangers in the region, where you have to watch out.

 Warnings and closings of slopes or regions have to be accepted.

-If the general conditions are not suitable, the off-piste or freeride tour should definitely be postponed or cancelled.
-You only have one life and you should protect it!
+If the general conditions are not suitable, the off-piste or free-ride tour should be postponed or cancelled.
+You only have one life, and you should protect it!

 4. Use appropriate safety equipment

-However, the best safety equipment is of no use to anyone if the handling and use of this equipment is not practiced and trained before.
-In case of emergency, an appropriate use can save your and other lives!
+However, the best safety equipment is of no use to anyone if the handling and use of this equipment is not practised and trained before.
+In case of an emergency, an appropriate use can save your life and other lives!

-Within a group, a clear communication is important.
-It is advisable to agree on signs and signals in order to be able to communicate in case of emergency.
-In backcountry the mobile phones often don’t have reception, so you cannot rely on your mobile phone as a tool of communication.
+Within a group, clear communication is important.
+It is advisable to agree on signs and signals in order to be able to communicate in case of an emergency.
+In the backcountry, mobile phones often don’t have reception, so you cannot rely on your mobile phone as a tool of communication.

 6. Respect nature

-As a freerider, you have to be aware that you startle animals, which then use up unnecessary energy by fleeing and, in the worst case, cannot survive the winter as a result.
-The protected areas serve as a retreat for animals and must be respected.
+As a free-rider, you have to be aware that you startle animals, which then use up unnecessary energy by fleeing and, in the worst case, cannot survive the winter as a result.
+We must respect protected areas, as they serve as animal retreats.

 7. Emergency plan